 a bookshop specialising in cookery books (with an impressive English section too!)

 a kitchenware store dating from 1820 where Julia Child used to shop

-a gluten free boulangerie and a gluten free patisserie
+at least one gluten free boulangerie and a gluten free patisserie

 an Italian gelato shop serving GF gelato in GF cones

 While we will time to have a quick look around the shops (with time to make a few purchases for a post-walk pique-nique perhaps?) and a coffee stop will be scheduled into the morning, any serious browsing and shopping (and eating!) will have to be done after the walk or we just won’t make it to all the great places I have planned for you!

 “I was lucky enough to have Lisa take my sister and I on a gluten free walking tour on our first full day in Paris.
 Having it on day 1 of our holiday gave me the confidence to eat out safely and I enjoyed spending the next few days hunting out different tasty gluten free morsels all over Paris.
 As always Lisa had plenty of insider tips while walking around and the conversations and laughter flowed.
 To top it off my children were all very excited to be presented with a gluten free eclair on my return to London.
 I wouldn’t hesitate to recommend Lisa’s walk to anyone else gluten free when visiting Paris.”
 Emily from London

 “I can thoroughly recommend this guided walk, whether you live in the Paris area, or are passing through.
 If you want to search out equipment or ingredients, Lisa knows exactly where you should go.
 Or if you simply wish to find some bakeries, cafés or restaurants where you can eat, safe in the knowledge that the staff know exactly what they are doing, Lisa will show you those too.
 I had the best gluten-free pizza I have ever had the day I did the tour.”
 S.M.
 Feb 2017